 In 2008, council passed a motion to revise the eligibility criteria for DARTS to comply with Human Rights and Accessibility for Ontarians with Disabilities Act regulations for implementing a fair and equitable transportation system for all Hamiltonians.
 To date, access to DARTS remains restricted and not available to all disabled adults.

-City not compliant on transit access full article
+City not compliant on transit access.
+Read full article.

 Organizers cite lack of interest

 CBC News Posted: Feb 20, 2012